Ph0tonic/SDP_Projet/README.md

 * Show the live camera of the drone (Unfortunately, it doesn't work well with the simulator)
 * Build a live heatmap of the signals received by the drone

+## License
+Since our app is meant to be used, we decided to license it with the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)